Optimise for voice search

 - Get together with your entire team to brainstorm keyword phrases (customer support individual are the best since they answer questions every day that customers ask.)

 - Add extra Q&A pages to your website

 - Speak the way real people do

 - Write content with local intent if you are a local business attempting to obtain local customers

 - Use schema

-- Think of questions people ask about your products and services – and write content that answers those questions
+- Think of questions that are asked by people about your services and products - and then create content that answers these questions

-- Answers to questions should be at the top of your page – ideally the first sentence
+- Answers to these questions should be on top of your page - Ideally within the first sentence

-- Voice search is also typically mobile and often locally focused
+- Typically voice search is mobile and frequently locally focused

-- Because they're more conversational, voice search queries are also usually longer than typical text keyword search queries.
+- Since voice search queries are more conversation, usually they are also longer than most keyword search queries

 Need help to rank with SEO or website design?
 Then contact our experts today. - iwebsitez.com